vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/index-air-gap.md

-# VMware Tanzu Kubernetes Grid on AWS Airgapped Reference Design and Deployment 1.0
+# VMware Tanzu Kubernetes Grid 1.5 on AWS Air-Gapped Reference Design and Deployment

 You can deploy Tanzu Kubernetes Grid management clusters and Tanzu Kubernetes Grid workload clusters in air-gapped environments that do not have a physical connection to the Internet.